 The insurance company uses the information they collect about you during the underwriting process to assign you an insurance classification (also called a health classification) that will determine what kind of rates they’ll offer you.

-Different carriers may use different classification terms, but generally, the most common health classifications are:
+Different carriers may use different classification terms, but they usually look similar to this:

 Certain pre-existing medical conditions, red flags in your family history, or lifestyle choices may move you down a classification (which in turn will raise your rates).

 There are a number of common medical conditions that life insurance companies take into consideration in the underwriting process, including:

 Does that mean you’ll be denied life insurance coverage or stuck with astronomically high premiums if you have one (or more) of these pre-existing conditions?
 Not necessarily.
 Every insurance company has different underwriting guidelines and standards for evaluating these and other medical conditions.

 For instance, one insurer might offer better rates for people with a family history of cancer, while another will treat a condition like high cholesterol more favorably in their underwriting.
 That’s why it’s important to compare rates across multiple insurers, particularly when you’re concerned about how your health could affect your insurance coverage.